Crisp and Co. Banner Image

 • What happens to the property if the relationship ends e.g. will it be sold, or will one partner buy the other out?

-A cohabitation agreement can be particularly important if you are not married or in a civil partnership and have children together as it provides certainty that the children will be taken care of if your relationship ends.
+A cohabitation agreement can be particularly important if you are not married or in a civil partnership and have children together.
+In these circumstances it can provide certainty that the children will be taken care of if your relationship ends.

 Buying property as an unmarried couple